adivea/nitrateDK/groundwater_pollution_dk.md

 ## The following sections is designed to create a plot with depth distributions for nitrate measurements carried out on conventional- and organic fields, respectively (see written report for more info).

-### Creating a variable with convenional polygons in list-format:
+### Creating a variable with conventional polygons in list-format:

 ``` r
 conventional_polygon_list <- lapply(conventional_fields@polygons, function(x) SpatialPolygons(list(x)))